 Not accounting for everything

 Ultimately, charities don’t pay taxes.
-But there are exceptions you may not be aware of.
-Tax fraud is a criminal offence you can be found guilty of – but there is support available; you can find out more at Duffy Law, for instance – if you’ve forgotten to complete a tax return for income that didn’t qualify for tax relief.
+But there are exceptions you may not be aware of and easily calculated using an online tax tool.
+Tax fraud is a criminal offense you can be found guilty of – but there is support available; you can find out more at Duffy Law, for instance – if you’ve forgotten to complete a tax return for income that didn’t qualify for tax relief.
 You need to pay business rates on non-domestic buildings, for example, and profits from money you don’t use for charitable purposes.
 But if you’re unsure of how to qualify your trading activities, you might want to look for professional guidance from a financial advisor.

 You need to get your hands dirty